kiiapp13/kc/Telnet_SSH_Wireshark.md

 3. A new window appears showing the full conversation between client and server.
 4. You can see the FTP login sequence: USER demo, PASS password, server responses, SYST, FEAT commands, etc.

-**Key Observation:** FTP (like Telnet) sends data in plaintext.
-SSH, on the other hand, encrypts all data — the TCP stream for SSH shows only encrypted/binary content, making it unreadable.

----

-## Summary of Key Points
-- **Telnet** → Plaintext protocol, all data visible in Wireshark.
-- **FTP** → Plaintext protocol, credentials visible in Wireshark.
-- **SSH** → Encrypted protocol, data is not readable in Wireshark.
-- Wireshark filter `telnet` shows Telnet packets; `tcp.port==22` shows SSH packets.
-- Use **Follow TCP Stream** to read the full conversation of any TCP session.